Investigating incorrect accounts, information or documents: noting up penalty time limits

 - obtain the penalty or conclude a settlement (IHTM36261) as quickly as possible once the notification is given.

 In any case where 2 years have passed since the tax was notified and a penalty has not been obtained or a settlement concluded, you should refer the file to your SO manager with a note setting out the facts of the case and of the negotiations to date.
-The B2 manager will decide in conjunction with the Penalty Portfolio Holder whether to send a report to Tax Administration Advice (TAA) (IHTM36361) to consider taking formal penalty proceedings.
+The B2 manager will decide in conjunction with the Penalty Portfolio Holder whether to send a report to Tax Administration, Litigation and Advice (TALA) (IHTM36361) to consider taking formal penalty proceedings.